dgutierrez-cyber/vLAN-Network-Segmentation-Lab/README.md

 \

-Once the network setup was verified with successful pings.
-I proceeded to the next step of adding a firewall in the form of a pfsense installed vm.
-To start this, I created 3 new network adapters (4 adapters total).
+Once the network setup was verified with successful pings I proceeded to the next step of adding a firewall in the form of a pfsense installed vm.
+To start this, I created 3 new network adapters which would be used.

 <img width="740" height="96" alt="network adapters configured" src="https://github.com/user-attachments/assets/bb283b3a-e955-42b7-8cf8-773f72ca9fed" />

-Once the network adapters were ready I downloaded pfsense and booted up a new VM with it installed.
-I assigned the
+Once the network adapters were configured properly I downloaded a PFsense ISO file and mounted that on a new virtual machine labeled PFsense.

 <img width="1332" height="186" alt="PFsense Download" src="https://github.com/user-attachments/assets/836b7386-9199-45d2-af8b-a53b92eb0454" />